About Us

 No. Sometimes when people see the name Purdue Extension, they get a little concerned, thinking our nutrition lessons are college level.
 Rest assured, they’re not!
 Our highly interactive lessons are fun, easy to understand and designed to help you make healthy choices.

 We provide lessons in communities throughout Indiana at locations like these below.
-To sign up for a lesson near you—or just get more information—click here: Sign Up for a Lesson.
+To sign up for a lesson near you—or just get more information—connect with your local Purdue Extension office.

 Community Partners